Close Menu

 WHAT TO DO IF YOU DO NOT HAVE INSURANCE AND YOU NEED SSD BENEFITS FOR DEPRESSION

 If you do not have health insurance, then there are still ways to get mental health treatment.
-If you are from Utah, then go to Utah’s Free and Low Cost Health Services.
+If you are from Utah, then review Utah’s Free and Low Cost Health Services.
 There you will find mental health resources that are free or low cost.
-Learn more information about Utah mental conditions.
+We have information for you about Utah mental conditions.

-Likewise, if you are from Nevada, you can go to Nevada’s Free and Low Cost Mental Health Services on our site.
+Likewise, if you are from Nevada, then you should review Nevada’s Free and Low Cost Mental Health Services.
 There you will find examples of clinics and treatment centers.
-These places provide mental health therapy.
+They all provide mental health therapy.
 Sometimes they offer free therapy.
 Others offer it on a sliding scale.
 Don’t wait, call these resources today.
 Get yourself into treatment.
-Learn more about Nevada mental SSD benefits.
+Learn about Nevada mental health SSD benefits.

 Make sure the psychologist or doctor you choose will support you through the benefit process.
 Also, ask your counselor to support you too.
 Some treating sources refuse to provide progress notes.
 Or, they refuse to write letters on your behalf.
 Don’t let this happen.

 Ask you mental health source to keep and provide their notes to the SSA.
 Also, seek treatment from someone who will help you.
 You should also ask your treating mental health counselor if they will support you in your benefit claim.
 If they won’t submit their records.
 Or, if they refuse to help, then find a new counselor.
-Learn more, if you need free or low cost mental health care in Colorado.
+We also have a list for you if you live in Colorado.
+Review free or low cost mental health care in Colorado.

 MEDICAL EVIDENCE TO PROVE YOUR DEPRESSION